shanesturrock/bioit/docs/Storage-Setup.md

     mkfs.xfs -L RAID -f /dev/mapper/mpatha

-Now we can edit the /etc/fstab and add the following line:
+Now we can edit the `/etc/fstab` and add the following line:

     LABEL=RAID /raid xfs defaults,discard,prjquota 0 0

+### Rocky Linux 8

+You need to run the following to reload the fstab changes:

+    systemctl daemon-reload

 Finally, `mkdir` the mount point and then mount the file system